DreamnovaCesar/Euler_Paper_Recognition/README.md

 ### PDFs

-- **`Misc.pdf`**: This document presents the structural and topological analysis of the 66 objects used in this research.
-It also details the algorithm used to extract shape descriptors, enclosing surface, and volume.
-Additionally, a figure illustrating the presence of multicollinearity in this problem is included.
+- **`Algorithm.pdf`**: This document details an algorithm that iterates over every voxel in a 3D binary image to compute two fundamental shape descriptors: volume (total count of 1-voxels) and enclosing surface (sum of exposed faces of each voxel).

+- **`Heatmap.pdf`**: This analysis reveals a critical issue of multicollinearity among predictor variables, which arises when independent variables are highly correlated.
+Multicollinearity hinders traditional regression models from accurately estimating the individual effects of each predictor, leading to unstable and unreliable coefficient estimates.

+- **`Structural.pdf`**: This report provides an in-depth analysis of structural descriptors, including object dimensions, Euler characteristics, and the number of cavities and tunnels in 66 3D objects.
+These descriptors are crucial for understanding the spatial complexity and topology of the objects, which significantly impact the modeling and analysis of 3D structures.

-- **`Tables_omp.pdf`**: This file includes LaTeX tables of formulas derived from the Orthogonal Matching Pursuit (OMP) regression model.
-It showcases some of the most significant formulas obtained through this method, which was the most effective in our study.
+- **`Tables_omp.pdf`**: This file contains LaTeX-formatted tables presenting formulas derived from the Orthogonal Matching Pursuit (OMP) regression model.
+It highlights the most significant formulas obtained through this method, which proved to be the most effective in our study.

-- **`Tables_result.pdf`**: This document provides a comparison between state-of-the-art methods and our approach.
-It highlights that our method achieved 100% accuracy.
-It includes comparisons of 12 objects from Experiment 3 (out of the 66 voxelized objects) and 20 tumor samples from Experiment 4 using the BraTS 2020 dataset.
+- **`Tables_result_66.pdf`**: This document presents multiple tables comparing state-of-the-art methods with our approach for the 66 voxelized objects analyzed in the experiment.
+The results confirm identical values for shape descriptors, simplexes, and tetravoxels.

+- **`Tables_result_BraTS.pdf`**: This file provides a comprehensive comparative analysis from Experiment 4, which evaluated medical images from the BraTS 2020 dataset.
+The results consistently demonstrate that our method achieved 100% accuracy in extracting shape descriptors.

 ### CSV Files